awsdocs/iam-user-guide/doc_source/example_sts_AssumeRole_section.md

 #### [ Python ]

 **SDK for Python \(Boto3\)**
- To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/python/example_code/sts/sts_temporary_credentials#code-examples)\.
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/python/example_code/sts/sts_temporary_credentials#code-examples)\.
 Assume an IAM role that requires an MFA token and use temporary credentials to list Amazon S3 buckets for the account\.

 ```